Ssai-21/ICT111-DigiTry-MVP/README.md

 | Admin / Manager View | FR-09, FR-08 | /wireframes/admin-view.png |

 ### User Flow
-See `/diagrams/user-flow.png` (or `/diagrams/user-flow.mmd`) for the full diagram.
-The primary path is: Homepage → Schedule List → Class Detail View → (optional) Report a Mismatch → Confirmation.
+See `/diagrams/user-flow.png` for the full diagram.
+The primary path is: Homepage → Schedule List → Class Detail View → (optional) Report a Mismatch → Confirmation

 ### Team Contribution
 All members contributed to the same GitHub repository.

 ## Current Status
-In Lab 05, the team defined the product concept, mapped every required screen to its requirement IDs, and produced wireframes for all six screens along with the user flow diagram.
-Supporting documentation was added to `/docs/product-concept.md`, `/docs/feature-requirement-mapping.md`, `/docs/wireframe-specification.md`, and `/docs/wireframe-usability-checklist.md`.
+In Lab 05, the team defined the product concept, mapped every required screen to its requirement IDs, and produced wireframes for all the screens along with the user flow diagram.
+Supporting documentation was added to `/docs/product-concept.md`, `/docs/feature-requirement-mapping.md`, `/docs/wireframe-specification.md`, and `/docs/screen-inventory-checklist.md`.
 ## Next Step
 In Lab 06, the team will begin building the clickable prototype, wiring the six wireframe screens together according to the confirmed user flow.